Solar stocks have cooled off quite a bit overall, thus...

 1. Companies that produce Solar (photovoltaic) Panels (sell to end users)... including

-those that use thin film : CdTe and CIGS (more expiremental) (primarily FSLR and ENER)
+a. those that use thin film : CdTe and CIGS (more expiremental) (primarily FSLR and ENER)

 b. those that use polysilicon material (majority of solar companies)